-Double check grammar and tone
+Double check grammar, tone, and readability

 Spelling and grammar mistakes can be distracting to your readers, so make sure that you double check your story before publishing it.
 Using an online spell check is a great way to catch any hidden typos!